deathvadeR-afk/mini_Supervised_Unsupervised_Deep_Learning_GenAI_projects/README.md

 # mini_Supervised_Unsupervised_Deep_Learning_GenAI_projects

-A collection of compact hands-on projects covering supervised, unsupervised, deep learning and generative AI topics.
+A collection of compact hands-on projects covering supervised, unsupervised, deep learning, and generative AI topics.
 Each project is self-contained and demonstrates typical data preprocessing, model building, training, and evaluation workflows for small real-world or educational datasets.

 ## Projects (one- to two-sentence summaries)